Explainable quantum regression algorithm with encoded data structure

 To extract the row-local cost function $\mathcal{C}({\bf W})$ by projected measurement $\langle M \rangle$ with a gradient descent optimizer or parameter shift optimization, one can encounter barren plateaus~\cite{Barren plateau} in the cost function landscape.
 The gradient $\frac{\partial {\rm C}}{\partial \phi_{m}}=2\sin{\phi_{m}}\sum_{m'}\sum_{l}x_{lm}x_{lm'}\cos{\phi_{m'}}$ for a feature $m$ , in which the quantum amplitude contraction $\sum_{l}x_{lm}x_{lm'}$ is equal to the bounded Pearson's correlation coefficients $\sum_{l}x_{lm}^{c}x_{lm'}^{c}$ from the classical data with the superscript $c$, $|r_{m,m'}|=|\sum_{l}x_{lm}^{c}x_{lm'}^{c}|\in [0,1]$, divided by the global normalization scaling factor $\mathcal{N}$.
-The global normalization factor $\mathcal{N}$ is proportional to $(M+1)$ after a typical classical data standardization with the mean subtraction and identical standard deviation division for all variables before data uploading (see Appendix B).
-Data-agnostic barren plateau exists ($\frac{\partial \mathcal{C}}{\partial \phi_{m}} \rightarrow 0$) only with a large number of features (wide data table) $M \gg 1$ even when all the independent features considered are perfectly correlated with the response.
-(When the training data are noisy with negligible correlation with the response variable, a noise-induced barren plateau exists, consistent with the existence of the bad training data.)
+The global normalization factor $\mathcal{N}$ is proportional to $(M+1)$ after a typical classical data standardization with mean subtraction and identical standard deviation division for all variables before data uploading (see Appendix B).
+Barren plateaus exist ($\frac{\partial \mathcal{C}}{\partial \phi_{m}} \rightarrow 0$) only with a large number of features (wide data table) $M \gg 1$, causing overfitting regardless of whether all the independent features considered are perfectly correlated with the response.
+(When the training data are noisy with negligible correlation with the response variable, noise-induced barren plateaus exist, consistent with the existence of bad training data containing no correlation pattern with the response.)
 The hybrid algorithm does not encounter the typical barren-plateau problem associated with a finite number of features considered during training, thanks to the row-local cost function we constructed.
 In the presence of noise, we can perform better model training using batched data from resampling data to mitigate error issues from measurement or cross-talk between physical qubits in the encoding, and potentially improve parameter-shift optimization in the presence of the noise-induced barren plateau by noisy training data.